raballew/kne-on-ocp/README.md

 kne create $tmp_dir/topologies/3-node-ceos-with-traffic.pb.txt --kubecfg $KUBECONFIG
 ```

+Where:

+* `$KUBECONFIG` - List of paths to configuration files used to configure access
+  to a cluster

 > Do not interrupt the last command.
 It can take minutes until it finished.
 Just
 > wait.

-Where:

-* `$KUBECONFIG` - List of paths to configuration files used to configure access
-  to a cluster

-As of now a topology consisting of several switches and a reference
+Now a topology consisting of several switches and a reference implementation of
-implementation of the [Open Traffic Generator
+the [Open Traffic Generator
 API](https://github.com/open-traffic-generator/models) has been deployed with
 the [IXIA-C traffic
 generator](https://github.com/open-traffic-generator/ixia-c).
 In order to
-generate traffic test scripts are written in
+generate traffic usually test scripts are written in
 [snappi](https://github.com/open-traffic-generator/snappi) and executed against
 the IXIA-C service (`*-otg-controller` services as shown above).
-Another way of
+Another, more
-running tests is by using the [Open Traffic Generator CLI
+simplistic way of running tests is by using the [Open Traffic Generator CLI
-Tool](https://github.com/open-traffic-generator/otgen), which we for simplicity
+Tool](https://github.com/open-traffic-generator/otgen) which will be used for
-will use in the next step.
+this guide.

+In order to validate the functionality of the traffic generator deploy a job
-Deploy a job that triggers a workflow where traffic flows trough a direct
+that triggers a workflow where traffic flows trough a direct link between two
-connection between two ports (`eth4` and `eth5`) on the traffic generator
+ports (`eth4` and `eth5`) on the traffic generator:
-instance (`otg`):

 ```bash
 oc create -f flows/job-flow-otg-otg.yaml -n $namespace
 ```

 By inspecting the logs, for each flow `eth4>eth5` and `eth5>eth4` the number of
-frames received equals the number of frames send.
-This indicates the this
+frames received is equal to the number of frames sent.
+This indicates that this
-particular connection works fine.
+particular connection works fine and the traffic generator is operational.

 ```bash
 oc get job -l flow=otg-otg -o name | xargs oc logs -f